Miracles Day 2021

 The good news is that there are safe and cost-effective surgical interventions available to fix cataracts and restore sight.
 The procedure, which takes just 12 minutes, involves an ophthalmologist (eye doctor) replacing the clouded lens with an artificial lens that generally lasts a lifetime.

-Surgery is highly successful, with 90% of recipients benefiting from improved vision.
+Surgery is highly successful, with 90 per cent of recipients benefiting from improved vision.

 However, the majority of people living with cataracts live in low-income countries and cannot afford or access the health care they need to improve their lives.